 - Failure to pay fine or court costs,

-- Failure to pay civil judgement related to a car crash.
+- Failure to pay civil judgment related to a car crash.

-For help getting your restricted license contact a traffic attorney in the county where you were charged if you suspension is related to criminal or traffic offense.
-If you were suspended because of an out of state conviction or if you were suspended by the DMV contact an attorney in the county where you live.
-If you need a traffic attorney in Northern Va. contact Nichols & Green pllc for a free consultation.
+For help getting your restricted license contact a traffic attorney in the county where you were charged if your suspension is related to a criminal or traffic offense.
+If you were suspended because of an out-of-state conviction or if you were suspended by the DMV contact an attorney in the county where you live.
+If you need a traffic attorney in Northern Va. contact Nichols & Green PLLC for a free consultation.

 Check out this video explaining HOW TO APPLY FOR A RESTRICTED LICENSE